 - You’ll get the confirmation message and you can click Ok.

 - Open a new tab and go to your MailChimp.
 When you’re in your MailChimp account, click on Audience, and select your subscribers audience from the dropdown.

-- Once the list opens you should see the email address you entered into your Lead Capture tool.
+- Once the audience opens you should see the email address you entered into your Lead Capture tool.
 This is how you will know that this is syncing to MailChimp properly.

 - My page won’t save.

 - You likely need to use an approved browser.
 If you’re using anything other than Firefox or Chrome, you should stop and use either Chrome or Firefox.

 - If you’re using an approved browser, you may need to clear your cache.
 Check out how to clear the cache by using the article on How To: Clear your Cache.

 - My Lead Capture isn’t popping up on the live site.

 - If the tool is not popping properly, you need to go to the back end of your site, to your newsletter and first, you need to go to the INFO tab, scroll down and make sure Use This Form Site-Wide in a Modal Pop-Up Window is set to Yes.

 - If it is set to Yes, click on the LEAD CAPTURE TOOL tab and make sure Appear Automatically is set to Yes as well.
 Save the page.